An award-winning journalist and bestselling author on why you might not be making the freelancing income you want (and how to!)

 One of my students emailed me a few weeks ago asking for help.
-She’d been trying to get new clients and increase her freelancing income for a while, she said, without much success.
+She’d been trying to get new clients and increase her freelancing income for a while, she said, with little success.

 I asked her the same question I ask anyone who tells me they’re not getting enough work as a freelancer or not making the income they desire: How frequently are you marketing?